bytecodealliance/component-docs/component-model/src/design/wit.md

 This is similar to Rust `Result`, or Haskell `Either`.

 > This is a special case of a [variant](#variants) type.
-> WIT defines it so that there is a common way of expressing it,
+> WIT defines the `result` type so that there is a common way of expressing this behavior,
 > so that you don't need to create a variant type for every combination of value and error types,
 > and to enable it to be mapped idiomatically into languages with result or "either" types.